Minnesota launches mobile vaccine clinics by bus

 The number of Minnesotans getting intensive care for severe COVID-19 in the hospital continues to rise, even as vaccinations continue and the overall number of people in the hospital for the coronavirus remains flat.

-Data published Tuesday show there were 193 people in Minnesota's hospitals getting intensive care for COVID-19 complications the day before, a rise of 21% from seven days earlier.
+Data published Tuesday show there were 193 people in Minnesota's hospitals receiving intensive care for COVID-19 complications the day before, a rise of 21% from seven days earlier.

 "We are also seeing literally a doubling of the other variants that we're tracking in the state, week over week," Malcolm said.
 "We really are still in a race against time particularly with these variants of the virus that are so much more transmissible and may be more dangerous."